megansmithmath/megansmithmath.Github.io/projects.md

 - Determine the top schools in the state and what schools are struggling the most
 - Determine if class size affects college admission
-- Provide actionable insights to help increase fourth-grade math proficiency levels
+- Provide actionable insights to help increase fourth-grade math proficiency levels Presented as a guest speaker at Kaplan’s Tableau User Group Meeting, effectively communicating insights to analysts

 ---
 #### [EXCEL: Marketing Data](https://www.linkedin.com/pulse/doordash-optimizing-marketing-trends-through-data-analytics-smith/){:target="_blank"}